 What is an In Ground Trampoline?’

-Some in ground trampolines are designed specifically for in ground use, that is, they come with the necessary parts/supports for in ground installation.
+Some sunken trampolines are designed specifically for in ground use, that is, they come with the necessary parts/supports for in ground installation.
 They have heavier duty steel and some may have walls rather than legs for you to bury.
 These trampolines are significantly more expensive in some cases, depending on what type of trampoline you want.
-This has led to many people choosing the DIY in ground trampolines instead, where you simply lower your trampoline into a pit.
+This has led to many people choosing the DIY underground trampolines instead, where you simply lower your trampoline into a pit.

 Are In Ground Trampolines Safer?